yokey21/Pokemon-Storage-System/README.md

 # Pokemon-Storage-System
-The aim of this project is implement a text-based storage system for various competitive pokemon movesets.
+The aim of this project is implement a simple text-based storage system for various competitive pokemon movesets.

 ### Set-Up